dgreif/ring/homebridge/README.md

 ### Easiest Configuration

-For the best experience setting up this plugin, please use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).
-It will walk you through linking your account without any cli tools or storing your email/password.
+For the best experience setting up this plugin, please use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x) or [HOOBS](https://hoobs.org/).
+Both have a UI that will walk you through linking your account without any cli tools or storing your email/password.

 ### Basic Configuration